i-MSCP/plugins/incubator/InstantSSH/README.md

 #### Jailed shells

-The Jailed shells allow you to provide SSH access to your customers in a restricted environment from which they can theorically not escape.
+The Jailed shells allow you to provide SSH access to your customers in a restricted environment from which they can theoretically not escape.
 It's the preferable way to give an SSH access to an un-trusted customer.

 Several commands can be added into the jails by simply adding the required application sections to the **app_sections** configuration option.